Hidden Stock Market Gems: Hermès International S.A (OTCMKTS:HESAF)

 Hidden Stock Market Gems: Hermès International S.A

-Hermès International designs and manufactures luxury products such as leather goods, silk goods, perfumes or clothing.
+Hermès International designs and manufactures luxury products such as leather goods, silk goods, perfumes, or clothing.

-Not only are there high barriers to entry for the industry, the brand name is increasing the willingness to pay a higher price and creates a wide economic moat.
+Not only are there high barriers to entry for the industry, but the brand name is also increasing the willingness to pay a higher price and creates a wide economic moat.

 With an intrinsic value of €550, the stock is still overvalued at this point.

 After covering three different companies from Denmark recently, I will continue my series "Hidden Stock Market Gems" with a company from France, which should be well-known around the world as it is among the ten biggest companies in France (according to market capitalization).
-With a market cap of almost €80 billion it is certainly a big cap company - I am talking about the luxury goods manufacturer Hermès International S.A.
-(OTCPK:HESAF).
+With a market cap of almost €80 billion, it is certainly a big cap company - I am talking about the luxury goods manufacturer Hermès International S.A.
+(OTCPK:HESAF) (OTCPK:HESAY).

 (Source: Pixabay)